djbrieck/brieckspro/content/posts/union-local-resources/index.md

 ## To make changes to the list

-If there is anything missing or things that need to be updated [Create an Issue and let me know what changes are wanted](https://github.com/djbrieck/brieckspro/issues).
+If there is anything missing or things that need to be updated [Create an Issue and let me know what changes are wanted on the Union Oregon local list](https://github.com/djbrieck/brieckspro/issues).